 These Direct Federal student loans should be taken each year as it will improve the student debt structure for repayment and future debt if a postgraduate school is in the plans.
 These loans have both annual and lifetime limits based on the student’s academic progress.
 For freshman year, the limit is $5,500 in total.
 Within that total, a student could have up to $3,500 in Subsidized Direct loans.

 Some colleges will include a Direct Parent PLUS loan in the list of award letter items.
-These loans are legally the parents and can be misleading in determining the true next cost of the college.
+These loans are legally the parents and can be misleading in determining the true net cost of the college.
 They are a possible financing option but should be ignored during the cost comparison.

 The Parent PLUS Loans have higher rates and fees compared to the Direct Student Loans.
 Like the other loans, there is a limit to the amount accessible under the Parent PLUS loan.
-To find your individual allowable amount, subtract the cost of attendance from the financial award.
+To find your allowable amount, subtract the cost of attendance from the financial award.

-State and College Loans
+What are State and College Loan?

 There are colleges and some states that offer student loans as part of their financial award packaging.
 The student will need to evaluate these loan terms and compare them to the alternatives.
 These loans do not qualify for the federal loan repayment and forgiveness options.

-Federal Interest Rate on Student Loans
+When does the Federal Interest Rate on Student Loans change?

 The federal interest rates are not established at the time of the award letters.
 They are based on the Treasury auction that happens in May.
 The new rates are established and become effective on July 1 of each year.
 You are unable to pre-borrow the money.
 The federal loan interest rate is based on the time of distribution.